spotlightpa/poor-richard/content/statecollege/2023-01-23-SPLDARKSKIES.md

 “The inspiration came from Cherry Springs because we have areas that are just as dark,” he said.

-Zucal is working with Harrison to get a potential Cameron County site officially recognized as a dark sky area by the ISDA.
+Zucal is working with Harrison to get a potential Cameron County site officially recognized as a dark sky area by the IDA.

 Cameron County hasn’t taken steps to introduce municipal ordinances to preserve darkness yet, Zucal said, but they plan to in the near future.